-Kevin Hanson's 2020 NFL Mock Draft- Updated: Tuesday, March 19th
+Kevin Hanson's 2020 NFL Mock Draft- Updated: Thursday, May 16th

-|The Huddle Report tracks NFL Mock Draft Accuracy and EDSFootball's Kevin Hanson ranks T-1st among experts tracked over the past five years.
-In addition, his 2015 NFL mock was the most accurate among the 113 tracked that year.|
+|The Huddle Report tracks NFL Mock Draft Accuracy and EDSFootball's Kevin Hanson ranks 1st in accuracy among experts tracked over the past five years.|

 Continuing our way-too-early 2020 NFL Mock Draft, here are picks 17-32:

-19. Atlanta Falcons (Draft History): Trey Adams, OT, Washington Huskies
+22. Cleveland Browns (Draft History): Trey Adams, OT, Washington Huskies

 Significant injuries in consecutive seasons (ACL and back) have led Adams to return to Washington for a redshirt senior season.
 The importance of staying healthy and teams being comfortable with his medical evaluations can't be understated, but Adams has the size, athleticism and technique to move his way back into the Round 1 conversation.